microsoft/pai/docs/manual/cluster-admin/installation-guide.md

 After you have decided all of the machines, please create a `master.csv`, a `worker.csv`, and a `config` file on the **dev box machine**.
 The files represent master machine list, worker machine list, and a customized configuration, respectively.
 The following is the format and example of these 3 files.

-#### Tips for Chinese Users
+#### Tips for China Users

-If you are deploying OpenPAI in mainland China, before you create these files, please refer to [here](./configuration-for-china.md) first.
+If you are a China user, before you create these files, please refer to [here](./configuration-for-china.md) first.

 ###### `master.csv` format